Rich The Kid Sued By Fashion Nova For Alleged Breach Of Contract

 Just a few days ago, the rapper dropped a new track called “BANKROLL” with YoungBoy Never Broke Again.

-The new track is expected to appear on he and YungBoy’s collaborative project called Nobody Safe that is scheduled to drop on November 13th.
+The new track is expected to appear on Rich and YoungBoy’s collaborative project called Nobody Safe that is scheduled to drop on November 13th.

 Comments